cavdarfurkan/pie_timer/README.md

 - Custom AnimationController to access the controller functions.
 - Built-in GestureDetector.
 Tap to alternate between play and pause.
 Long tap to reset the animation.

+## Controller Management

+PieTimer can be used in two ways:

+1. **With internal controller**: The widget manages its own controller.
+This allows using PieTimer within a stateless widget.

+2. **With external controller**: You provide your own PieAnimationController.
+This gives you more control but requires proper lifecycle management in a stateful widget.

+When using an external controller:
+- Create the controller in `initState()`
+- Dispose it in `dispose()`
+- Ensure touch controls are enabled if you want to use the widget's built-in touch functionality

 ## PieTimer Parameters

 | Name                     | Type                      | Default Value                | Description                                                                       |